Author and journalist Dick Lehr to speak at Thaden School, Bentonville library

-He'll discuss his books "White Hot Hate" and "Dead Reckoning," according to a city library news release.
+He will discuss his books "White Hot Hate" and "Dead Reckoning," according to a Bentonville Public Library news release.

 Lehr, a professor of journalism at Boston University, is the author of seven award-winning works of nonfiction and fiction, according to the release.